coldbox-modules/cbelasticsearch/docs/Indices/Data-Streams.md

 3. Create your data stream - either manually, or by pushing data

 Let's take a look at what this might look like for a new logging data stream.
-The [built in Log appender](../Logging.md) for this module, if you want to see a more in-depth example.
+For a more detailed example, you can take a look at the [built in Log appender](../Logging.md) for this module.

 ## Create a lifecycle policy